isralduke/portfolio-11ty/src/about/index.md

 ### What I Do

-I am a **full stack designer**.
-This means I do Interaction Design, User Interface Design, User Experience Design, and User Research.
+I am a Product Designer.
+Some will say I’m a full stack designer.
+Whichever you call what I do in your organization, this means I do Interaction Design, User Interface Design, User Experience Design, and User Research.

 As a plus, I can even do some coding — but I am not a frontend developer.
 This means I can have meaningful production discussions to bridge the gap with frontend developers while I focus on the users’ needs and the business goals.

 ### My Journey